cozyGarage/resume_engine/FAQ.md

 3. Test with `hackmyresume BUILD <resume-name>.json`.
 Look in the `out/` folder.

 4. Play around with different themes with the `-t` or `--theme` parameter.
-You can use any [FRESH](https://github.com/fluentdesk/fresh-themes) or [JSON Resume](https://jsonresume.org/themes) theme.
-The latter have to be installed first.
+You can use any [JSON Resume (JRS)](https://jsonresume.org/themes) or legacy `FRESH` (FRESCA) theme with HackMyResume.
+JSON Resume themes are the recommended/modern option and should be preferred; FRESH themes are supported for backwards compatibility.

 ## What is FRESH?